EPC Contracting for Power & Energy Projects

 EUCI is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its web site: www.nasbaregistry.org

-The Colorado Office of CLJE has accredited the continuing legal education program (EPC Contracts) under C.R.C.P.
-250. Colorado attorneys and judges who attend this entire seminar, i.e., who attend or complete all accredited, educational sessions, may claim the CLE Credits indicated below.
+The Colorado Office of CLJE has accredited this course under C.R.C.P.
+250. Colorado attorneys and judges who attend this entire seminar, i.e., who attend or complete all accredited, educational sessions, may claim 13.0 CLE Credits.